How much does your meat cost?

 Can I get the organ meats from my animal?

 Absolutely!
 Please let us know at the time you send us your depsoit so we can have them set aside for you at the time of slaughter.

 Why is pasture raised meat healthier for me?

 Animals free to roam on pasture consume rich grasses and legumes providing them with a rich assortment of vitamins and minerals.
 This leads to healthier, leaner, more nutrient dense meat.
 Pasture raised meat and eggs are higher in omega 3s, beta carotene, CLAs (conjugated linoleic acid) as well as lower in fat, cholesterol and calories.

 Why aren't you certified organic?

 This is a great question.
 The high costs of becoming certified organic is too prohibitive given the small scale of our operation.
-In lieu of becoming certified organic, we have an open door policy and invite you to come see our farm operation at any time.
+In lieu of becoming certified organic, we invite you to come see our farm operation at any time.
 We believe that being able to talk with the farmer and see the day to day operation allows far more transparency than any product label.
 Our animals are free from steroids, added hormones and antibiotics.

 Can I schedule a farm visit?

 We would love it!
 Please contact us to arrange a time.